Abdulelah96/3DOF_System/README.md

 This package was developed for the **Bruface Mechanical Vibrations Course** (Academic Year 2025–2026) to support interactive demonstrations and exercises.

 Author: **Abdulelah Al-Ghuwaidi**

-Affiliation: Vrije Universiteit Brussel (VUB) [abdulelah.al-ghuwaidi@vub.be](mailto:abdulelah.al-ghuwaidi@vub.be)
+, Vrije Universiteit Brussel (VUB) [abdulelah.al-ghuwaidi@vub.be](mailto:abdulelah.al-ghuwaidi@vub.be)